 This winery's elegant mission-style tower is visible from the Sonoma Highway, and within awaits another treasure.
 The wine and food tasting offers a wonderful multi-course meal (yes, meal) from executive chef Bryan Jones.
 An assortment of small dishes are paired with hand-selected artisan wines, as guests enjoy stunning vineyard and garden views, in a relaxed fine-dining presentation at a shared table.

 Each seating is hosted by a friendly wine expert, and the dishes change daily to reflect seasonal markets.
-Typical temptations might include burned apricot and prosciutto salad with basil ricotta, fried prosciutto, focaccia croutons and lemon vinaigrette; and roasted Sonoma duck with wild rice, roasted cherries, haricot vert, tamari, and orange jus.
+Typical temptations might include burrata, apricot, and prosciutto salad with basil ricotta, fried prosciutto, focaccia croutons and lemon vinaigrette; and roasted Sonoma duck with wild rice, roasted cherries, haricot vert, tamari, and orange jus.

 If the exact experience you're searching for isn't on this list, check out which Sonoma County wineries have wine caves, which offer overnight lodging, and which provide access to outdoor activities.
 Or, visit our list of all Sonoma County Wineries and click on Tours & Tastings to narrow your results.